Promact/guidelines/Mobile/Android/CodeGuidelines.md

 Implementing a Listener is quite easy.
 There are 3 ways to implement an Listener and the have their advantages and disadvantages.
 The three way to implement Listeners are

-- **Inline Implementation**
+- Inline Implementation
-- **Using the implements keyword**
+- Using the implements keyword
-- **By using variables**
+- By using variables

-**Using the “implements” keyword**
+**Recommended - Using the “implements” keyword**

-We recommend this method, that is to implement a Listener by adding an interface to your base class.
+Implement a listener by adding an interface to your base class.
 In java you can do this by adding “implements Interfacename” to the class declaration.

  ```java
 public class ExampleImplements extends Activity implements OnClickListener {